netdata/learn/docs/cloud/faq-glossary.md

 on port 443.
 If you believe this is not a firewall issue, consult the [troubleshooting guide](/docs/agent/claim/#troubleshooting).

-### How do I add a node to an existing space?
+### How do I add a node to an existing Space?

-You must be the space owner to claim a new node to an existing space.
+You must be the Space owner to claim a new node to an existing Space.
 Find the "Manage Space" option from the drop-down menu.

 Select **Manage Space**.